AdobeDocs/commerce-merchant-services.en/help/payment-services/onboard.md

 ---
 # Onboard Payment Services

-To get started using Payment Services for Adobe Commerce and Magento Open Source you must complete a few onboarding steps to connect your instance with our payments functionality.
+To get started using Payment Services for Adobe Commerce and Magento Open Source, you must complete a few onboarding steps for connecting your instance with the payments functionality.

 ## Onboarding flow